Claiming Universal Credit when you're self-employed

 - start a different business

-If you close your business or significantly reduce the amount of self-employed work you do, you may need to show evidence.
+If you close your business or significantly reduce the amount of self-employed work you do, you may need to meet your work coach and show evidence of the changes.

 You can report changes: